Ragdoll

 ragdoll result

-As you can see, the amount of entities you'd have to create and configure manually is quite high.
+As you can see, the number of entities you'd have to create and configure manually is quite high.
 Keep in mind, that ragdoll wizard can't generate perfect ragdoll, because of lack of information.
 The generated ragdoll will most likely require some minor tweaks (mostly joint angular limits).

 Video Tutorials